akoyamp/geopolrisk-py/docs/background.rst

    * - Abbreviation
      - Meaning
    * - GeoPolRisk
-     - Geopolitically related supply risk method
+     - Geopolitically related supply risk method.
+   * - Economic Unit
+     - A country, region, group of countries, or a company — the entity from whose perspective the supply risk is evaluated using the GeoPolRisk method.
    * - GeoPolRisk Score
-     - A non-dimensional supply risk value useful for comparative risk assessment
+     - A non-dimensional supply risk value used for comparative risk assessment.
    * - GSP
-     - Geopolitical Supply Risk Potential – the characterization factor used in Life Cycle Assessment, expressed as kg Cu-eq. per kg
+     - Geopolitical Supply Risk Potential – the characterization factor used in Life Cycle Assessment, expressed as kg Cu-eq/kg.
    * - GSR
-     - Geopolitical Supply Risk – the midpoint impact calculated using the GSP
+     - Geopolitical Supply Risk – the midpoint impact calculated using the GSP.
    * - HHI
-     - Herfindahl-Hirschman Index – indicator for concentration of production of a raw material (normalized to the range 0–1)
+     - Herfindahl-Hirschman Index – indicator of production concentration for a raw material, normalized to a scale from 0 to 1.
+   * - Import Risk
+     - The import share from each trade partner weighted by its political (in)stability index, normalized by the total supply (domestic + imported).
    * - LCA
-     - Life Cycle Assessment – methodology to assess environmental impacts associated with all the stages of a product's life
+     - Life Cycle Assessment – methodology to assess environmental impacts across all stages of a product's life.
    * - LCSA
-     - Life Cycle Sustainability Assessment – integrated framework combining LCA, life cycle costing, and social LCA
+     - Life Cycle Sustainability Assessment – an integrated framework combining LCA, life cycle costing, and social LCA.

 .. note::